noirXnyx/noirXnyx.github.io/_projects/3_project.md

 <br><span style='color: black; font-weight: bold;'>Part 4: Unit Test </span><br>
 In this part, the program is tested to ensure that all components work as expected and produce reliable outputs.
 Processes involved are as follows:
 1. Set Up Unit Tests.
-A separate file named test.py is created using Python's built-in unittest framework.
+<br> A separate file named test.py is created using Python's built-in unittest framework.
 2. Run the Tests.
-Tests are executed either from the command line (python test.py) or within the IDE.
+<br> Tests are executed either from the command line (python test.py) or within the IDE.
 3. Clean Up After Each Test.
-Temporary records inserted during testing are removed to preserve the original dataset.
+<br> Temporary records inserted during testing are removed to preserve the original dataset.

 {% raw %}
 ```html